 MOD RCC/14A1/27#10955

-21 2.6 International route: Technical facilities and installations located in different countries and used for telecommunication traffic between two international telecommunication terminal exchanges or offices.
+21 2.6 International route: A route for the transmission of traffic between technical facilities and installations located in different countries.

 Reasons: Clarifies the term “international route” as meaning a route for the transmission of traffic between technical facilities in different countries.